compmeist/vue-fa-calendar/README.md

 ##### Emits 'dateclicked' with the date string that was clicked.

- This allows you to use model dialog, or populate an edit form.
+ This allows you to use modal dialog, or populate an edit form.

 ### Demo using bootstrap.css
 ( note Icons and selected days in each instance )